codacy/docs/docs/faq/repositories/how-do-i-programmatically-add-repositories-to-codacy.md

 ## Example: Adding all repositories in a GitHub organization

-The following Bash script adds all repositories in a GitHub Cloud organization to Codacy.
+We provide an example Bash script that adds all repositories in a GitHub Cloud organization to Codacy.
 We suggest that you adapt the script to your specific scenario.

+The example script:

+1. Defines a GitHub [personal access token](https://github.com/settings/tokens){: target="_blank"}, the GitHub organization name, and a [Codacy API token](../../related-tools/api-tokens.md).
+1. Calls the GitHub API to [obtain the list of all repositories](https://docs.github.com/en/rest/reference/repos#list-organization-repositories){: target="_blank"} in the defined organization.
+1. Uses [jq](https://github.com/stedolan/jq){: target="_blank"} to return the value of `full_name` for each repository obtained in the JSON response.
+The `full_name` already includes the organization and repository names using the format `<organization>/<repository>`.
+1. For each repository, calls the Codacy API endpoint to add a new repository specifying `gh` as the Git provider and the value of `full_name` as the full path of the repository.
+1. Checks the HTTP status code obtained in the response and performs basic error handling.
+1. Pauses a few seconds between requests to the Codacy API to avoid rate limiting.

 ```bash
 #!/bin/bash